San Diego California Campground Sunset

 Flooded lead-acid batteries require maintenance every month.
 Both AGM and Lithium iron are 100% maintenance-free.

 Update: June 27, 2020, We are now powering our RV using a major electrical remodel.
-We don’t have solar yet but the battery remodel has changed our life (yes it is lithium).
+We don’t have solar yet, but the battery remodel has changed our life (yes, it is lithium).
 Here is the story.
 Hybrid Mongrel Battery and Massive Electric Bucket

-Please subscribe and join us on our journey
+Please subscribe and join us on our journey.

-We will add you to our email list and send you updates about once a week.
+We will add you to our email list and send you updates once a week.
 Here is a link.
 Subscribe

-Links on our website are freely provided.
+As you know, our blog income is zero, which allows us to be independent and tell the truth.
 We do not get income or commissions.
 No, we don’t make paid endorsements.
-We don’t make recommendations but instead, we will tell you what we like (or dislike).
+We don’t make recommendations; instead, we will tell you what we like (or dislike).
+The links are only provided as a quick reference to help our readers.

 Ten Lithium Battery Myths and Answers